tk-notes/lucas-meier-blog/content/posts/2021/08/taproot-and-bip32/index.md

 lose this information, and our secret key wouldn't match our public key.

 {{<note>}}
-In practice, Taproot does this adjustment *when signing*, and not when generating keys, but what needs to happen is the same.
+In practice, Taproot does this adjustment [when signing](https://github.com/bitcoin/bips/blob/master/bip-0340.mediawiki#default-signing), and not when generating keys, but what needs to happen is the same.

 Also, the reason this adjustment works is that given a point $P = (x, y)$,